dweath411/Spotify/README.md

 - Ensure no repeated songs are added using an SQLite database.
 - Export playlist data into a .csv file for analysis
 - Remove duplicates from playlists.
+- View your top tracks from the past week, past 6 months, and past year.

 ## Spotipy Documentation
 https://spotipy.readthedocs.io/en/2.24.0/